codists/English-In-CS-Books/m.md

 # myriad

-1.myriad: myrias("ten thousand")
+- myriad: myrias("ten thousand")

 c/adj.
-Originally, myriad refered to the number ten thousand(10,000), but over time, it came to mean a very larege or countless number of sth.
+Originally, myriad referred to the number ten thousand(10,000), but over time, it came to mean a very large or countless number of sth.

+- 示例

-示例：By now, you can probably see that the term operating system covers many roles and functions.
+By now, you can probably see that the term operating system covers many roles and functions.
 That is the case, at least in part, because of the myriad designs and uses of computers(《Operating System Concepts》第5页)。